 And enjoy we do!
 The food definitely does not disappoint; it certainly lives up to his description.
 The bravas are refreshingly different to others we’ve tried around Valencia, with the paprika adding the perfect amount of spice to the dish.
 As for the Valencian tomato salad, you will have never seen a bigger tomato in your life!
 Very filling and extremely tasty, this simple dish is my favourite; the tomato itself is so flavoursome, it didn’t need anything fancy to make it a memorable and mouth-watering tapa.
 My friend, Serena, enjoys the creamy artichoke paté the most, so much so that she wants to ask for the recipe!
 The subtle taste of artichoke makes the paté just the right amount of moreish that you don’t want to reach the end of the bowl.

 As we enjoy our tapas on the terrace, many customers come and go; some stay longer to chat with the waiter and also co-owner, Manuel Sanmiguel, while others enjoy a quick drink and tapa before heading on their way.
-Sanmiguel opened El Botijo fourteen years ago, to serve the local people at a time when there were only two tapas bars in El Carmen.
+Sanmiguel opened El Botijo sixteen years ago, to serve the local people at a time when there were only two tapas bars in El Carmen.
 Since tourism to Valencia has increased over the last several years, this historic barrio has become steadily busier.
 The waiter adds: “Valencia has changed a lot over the last 5 to 6 years due to tourists.
 Nobody used to know Valencia but now they do.
 El Carmen was too busy for the people from here.
 When you know the city, you look for somewhere calmer, not busy places a lot.”